jessepav/lacygoill-wiki-backup/awk/sed.md

     $ sed -n 'l0' <<<$'this is a very very very very very very long line with an \e character'
-    $ sed -l0 -n 'l' <<<$'this is a very very very very very very long line with an \e character' this is a very very very very very very long line with an \033 character$~
+    $ sed -l0 -n 'l' <<<$'this is a very very very very very very long line with an \e character' this is a very very very very very very long line with an \033 character$˜

 ##
 ## How to print the current input line ADDRESS (with a trailing newline)?